BezrezenTLNH/test_parser_for_def.team/README.md

 # Description
 ### This is a parser for samokat website.
 Without proxies.
-So all the files will be saved as .html and .json files to work with data. easily
+So all the files will be saved as .html and .json files to work with data easily

 # Requirements
 * python ^3.10